 Accommodation is usually twin share (although single supplements are available) in hotels, apartments or chalets

 Most evening meals and often all breakfasts are included in most tour packages.
 Some dinners are at guests expense (please check inclusions for each tour).
-If you have special dietary requirements, please advise Bubba's Cycling Tours in advance
+If you have special dietary requirements, please advise Icon Bike Tours in advance

 ALL alcohol consumed on tours is at guests expense.